fkirc/attranslate/README.md

 ## Cross-platform Support

-`attranslate` is designed to translate any website or app with any toolchain.
+`attranslate` is designed to translate any website or app.
 `attranslate` works for i18n/JavaScript-frameworks/Android/iOS/Flutter/Ruby/Jekyll/Symfony/Django/WordPress and many other platforms.
 To make this possible, `attranslate` supports the following file formats: